Some people walk in the rain, others just get wet!

 One of the uni halls

-Jess, Valentina and I bowling with the other international students and their buddies
+Jess, Valentina and I bowling with the other international students and their buddies.
+Check out our super awesome shoes!

 Around town